the-isf-academy/courseware-data/youtube_export/README.md

-# Youtube Export
+# YouTube Export

-This script converts the Youtube `watch-history.json` into a csv file.
+This script converts the YouTube `watch-history.json` into a csv file.
 It also uses the [Youtube Data API](https://developers.google.com/youtube/v3) to populate the csv with channel and video specific statistics.

 ## Installation